Who Are Children in Immigrant Families?

 What is the racial and ethnic makeup of this population?

 More than three-quarters (77%) of Asian and Pacific Islander youth and young adults were immigrants or lived in immigrant families in 2015–2019.
-The same was true for 51% of Latino, 21% of two or more race, 14% of Black, 11% of American Indian and 6% of non-Hispanic white youth.
+The same was true for 51% of Latino, 21% of two or more race, 14% of Black, 11% of American Indian or Alaska Native and 6% of white youth.

 What share of young people in immigrant families live in low-income households?

-What percentage of youth in immigrant families live in high-poverty areas?
+How many immigrant youth live in high-poverty areas?

 How likely are fourth-grade English language learners to score below proficient in reading?

-Nationwide, 91% of fourth graders who were also English language learners scored below proficient in reading in 2019.
-By comparison: Just 62% of their English-speaking classmates failed to achieve reading proficiency.
+Nationwide, 90% of fourth graders who are English language learners score below proficient in reading.
+By comparison: 64% of their English-fluent classmates do not achieve reading proficiency in 2022.

 Learn More About Immigrant Children